bikeNomad/micropython-tv-b-gone/README.md

   I used 25% for my circuit, but numbers from 10% to 50% should work.
 25% is a good starting point.
   - `INPUT_PIN` is the (optional) GPIO pin used for the IR receiver module.
 I used GPIO 4, but you can use any GPIO pin that is not used for other purposes.
   - `INPUT_ACTIVE_LEVEL` is the level that the input pin will be set to when the IR receiver is receiving a signal.
 This is usually 0.
+  - `INPUT_POWER_PIN` is the (optional) GPIO pin used to power the IR receiver module (instead of just connecting it to 3.3V).
+  `None` means the IR receiver is not used or is powered from 3.3V.
   - `USE_XAIO_ESP32C6` is a boolean that determines whether to use the XIAO ESP32-C6 board as the default for ESP32-C6 builds.
   If you have a different ESP32-C6 board, you should set this to `False`.